uclab-potsdam/scienceforukraine/public/pages/mtg.md

 13. **Can my application be reconsidered if not selected?**
     Yes, eligible applications may be carried forward to the next month.

+14. **How can I prove my affiliation with a Ukrainian institution?**

+    You must provide an official document confirming your affiliation with a Ukrainian organisation (e.g., university, research institute, archive, museum, or library).

+Please ensure that:

+• The document is in English or Ukrainian
+• Student IDs are not accepted as proof of affiliation
+• The document is recent (issued within the last 3 months)
+• The scan or file is clear, complete, and readable
+• The document is authentic and unaltered

+Documents that are outdated, unclear, or appear to have been modified or manipulated (for example, with inconsistent formatting or visual elements) will not be considered.

+If in doubt, please contact us before submitting your application.

 ---

 ## Personal Data Protection